Associative subalgebras of low-dimensional Majorana algebras: Associative subalgebras of Majorana representations

 so $z = w$.
-This shows that the three-dimensional maximal associative subalgebras of $V$ with $x$ in their orthogonal basis correspond to disjoint two-sets of non-zero idempotents of $V_0^{(x)}$.
-By Be\'zout's theorem, $V_0^{(x)}$ has at most $2^{d(x)}$ idempotents.
-Therefore, there are at most $\frac{2^{d(x)} - 2}{2}$ disjoint two-sets of non-zero idempotents in $V_0^{(x)}$. \end{proof}
+This shows that distinct three-dimensional maximal associative subalgebras of $V$ containing $x$ correspond to distinct disjoint two-sets of non-zero idempotents of $V_0^{(x)}$.
+Lemma \ref{sub} \textbf{(ii)} implies that there are at most $\frac{1}{2} (2^{d_0(x)} - 2)$ disjoint two-sets of non-zero idempotents in $V_0^{(x)}$. \end{proof}

+\begin{lemma} Suppose that, for every idempotent $x \in V$, the space $V_0^{(x)}$ has finitely many idempotents, and $d_0(x) \leq 2$.
+Then the dimension of every associative subalgebra of $V$ is at most three. \end{lemma} \begin{proof} If $\{ x, y, z, w \}$ is a set of four pairwise idempotents of $V$, then $x$ is orthogonal to $7$ non-zero idempotents: $y$, $z$, $w$, $y+z$, $y+w$, $z+w$ and $y+z+w$.
+However, as $V_0^{(x)}$ has finitely many idempotents, and $d_0(x) \leq 2$, Lemma \ref{sub} \textbf{(ii)} implies that $x$ is orthogonal to at most $2^{d_0(x)} -1 \leq 3$ non-zero idempotents.
+The result follows. \end{proof}